 Hardcover 473 pages.

 This book has been adopted so far by about 20 universities as a course-text.
-It has been cited about 70 times in scientific articles according to Google Scholar.
+It has been cited over 180 times in scientific articles according to Google Scholar.
 The work of over 1000 different researchers is referred to.
 It proposes over 25 novel innovations in its treatment of Ubiquitous computing.There are two invited talks arising from the book